hadrienj/StaircaseJS/readme.md

 stair.next(goodAnswer);
 ```

 At this time, a new value is stored in the `stair` object depending of the answer.
 This new value can be used to change the frequency of the sound.
-We only have to get the value in specifying the staircase name:
+We only have to get the value of our `deltaF` staircase:

 ```js
 sound.frequency.value = stair.getLast('deltaF');